Dungeness crabbers on strike from California to Canada

+Washington state, however, likely won’t be much affected.
+Coastal crab-fishing season isn’t set to start in the state until the first week of January, according to the Department of Fish & Wildlife.
+That’s when the strike is reportedly set to end.

-SAN FRANCISCO (AP) — Dungeness crab fishers from Northern California to the Canadian border are on strike after wholesale buyers sought to lower the purchase price.
+SAN FRANCISCO — Some consumers may have to settle for not-as-fresh Dungeness crab and others could wait a little longer for their first taste of the season as fishermen from Northern California to the Canadian border strike after wholesale buyers sought to lower the purchase price.

-The strike started Wednesday after buyers offered to pay $2.75 a pound for the tasty crustacean.
-Crabbers whose seasons had already opened had negotiated a price of $3 per pound.

-The strike does not affect commercial crabbers south of Sonoma County’s Bodega Bay, where customers have been snapping up the holiday dinner table staple since November.
+The strike was extended Friday to include markets in San Francisco and Half Moon Bay, where customers have been able to buy the holiday-dinner staple since November due to a season that opened in phases.

+In northern Oregon, crabbers who were set to start fishing Sunday will not do so until a deal is reached, said John Corbin, chairman of the Oregon Dungeness Crab Commission.
+In southern Oregon, crabbers who had been fishing have tied up their boats, he said.

 Most Read Stories